Ultimate Guide to Scars from Pimples and Cystic Acne

 Treatment options from professionals and plastic surgeons include some of the following, which can help acne scars improve by using updated procedures or surgical techniques to customize solutions for patients:

-Autologous Fat Transfer into Scars Fat transfers extract fat from the patient's own body in order to inject it into regions with depressed scars and raise them.
-The solution is not a permanent treatment, since the transferred fat will eventually be reabsorbed by the body and cause the acne contours to become more visible again over a period of months.
+Autologous Fat Transfer into Scars Fat transfers extract fat from the patient's own body to inject it into regions with depressed scars and raise them.
+The solution is not a permanent treatment since the transferred fat will eventually be reabsorbed by the body and cause the acne contours to become more visible again over several months.